openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vxflex-driver.rst

 ~~~~~~~~~~~~~~~~

 Configure the oversubscription ratio by adding the following parameter
-under the separate section for ScaleIO:
+under the separate section for VxFlex OS:

 .. code-block:: ini